skip to content

 00:47:11 - Chris Ferdinandi

 Right?
-That's my.
-That's my.
-I'm once again asking you to use less js.
+That's my I'm once again asking you to use less JS.

 00:47:17 - Anthony Campolo

-I'm going to be teaching my partner to learn a little bit of code.
-And she was like, how many programming languages are you teaching?
-Why can't we teach you HTML?
-We'll stop.
+I'm gonna be teaching my partner a little bit of code.
+And she was like, how many programming languages are you gonna teach me?
+I'm like, I'm gonna teach you HTML.
+Full stop.
 That's it.

 00:47:26 - Scott Steinlage